aneeshdurg/AirPaint/README.md

 A paint application that uses openCV and blob detection to replace the paint brush.
 The frames captured from the webcam are first filtered for the color yellow and then scanned for dark blobs.
+To change the color being filtered, run main.py with the argument '-c' and enter the BGR values for the new color.

-To view the keypoints being picked up, run the program with the argument '-v'
+To view the keypoints being detected, run main.py with the argument '-v'

 By running main.py with the argument '-p', viewing the console while main.py is running will show the coordinate of the brush with respect to your webcam